 Vegetation structure: signs of browsing Percentage of shoots browsed at a representative number of 2m x 2m monitoring stops Less than 33% collectively of the last complete growing season's shoots of ericoids and crowberry ( Empetrum nigrum ) showing signs of browsing Attribute and target based on Perrin et al. (2014).
 See the uplands supporting document for further details Vegetation structure: burning Occurrence in local vicinity of a representative number of monitoring stops No signs of burning within the habitat Attribute and target based on Perrin et al. (2014).
 See the uplands supporting document for further details Physical structure: disturbed bare ground Percentage cover at, and in local vicinity of, a representative number of 2m x 2m monitoring stops Cover of disturbed bare ground less than 10% Attribute and target based on Perrin et al. (2014).
-See the uplands supporting document for further details Indicators of local distinctiveness Occurrence and population size No decline in distribution or population sizes of rare, threatened or scarce species associated with the habitat This includes species on the Flora (Protection) Order, 2015 and/or Red Lists (Byrne et al., 2009; Regan et al., 2010; Lockhart et al., 2012; Wyse Jackson et al., 2016, etc.).
-Roche et al. (2014) compiled and mapped existing rare and notable plant records for the SAC and added any new records collected during the NSUH.
-Alpine clubmoss ( Diphasiastrum alpinum ) was recorded in the habitat on both Carlingford Mountain and Black Mountain in the SAC by Roche et al. (2014).
-Alpine clubmoss is listed on Annex V of the Habitats Directive and is classified as Near Threatened in Ireland (Wyse Jackson et al., 2016).
+See the uplands supporting document for further details Indicators of local distinctiveness Occurrence and population size No decline in distribution or population sizes of rare, threatened or scarce species associated with the habitat and no decline in status of hepatic mats associated with this habitat This includes species on the Flora (Protection) Order, 2015 (FPO) and/or Red Lists (Byrne et al., 2009; Regan et al., 2010; Lockhart et al., 2012; Wyse Jackson et al., 2016, etc.).
+Roche et al. (2014) compiled and mapped existing rare and notable plant records for the SAC, including the FPO listed Northern Atlantic hepatic mat species Scapania ornithopodioides and S. nimbosa , both Vulnerable in Ireland (Lockhart et al., 2012), and the Near Threatened Mastigophora woodsii (Lockhart et al., 2012), all of which were subsequently recorded in association with the habitat in the SAC by Hodd (2016).
+Hepatic mats of the Calluna vulgaris - Herbertus aduncus community and the Near Threatened dwarf willow ( Salix herbacea ) (Wyse Jackson et al., 2016) were recorded within this habitat during the NSUH (Roche et al., 2014).
+New records should also be considered within this attribute.
 See the uplands supporting document for further details